Breastfeeding complications: When to see a doctor

 Mothers can work with a midwife or a lactation consultant to learn how to latch a baby in the right way.
 Such consultations are included in some maternity insurance plans.

-Nipple and breast pain
+Nipple and Breast Pain

-Sometimes, even with the proper latching, breasts and nipples can get sore.
-Normal nipple sensitivity is a common ailment in nursing mothers.
 Normal nipple sensitivity usually goes away after the first 30 seconds of feeding and vanishes after the first few weeks of nursing.
 If needed, a mother can take pain relief medication such as acetaminophen to relieve pain.

 For cracked nipples, lanolin-based creams applied frequently, both after and before feeding, can ease the pain and hasten the healing process.

-The problem of overproduction of milk usually goes away on its own.
-Tell your doctor about it, so they can check whether you have any hormonal imbalances or take any medications that could make problems worse.
+It is safe to take mild pain relief medication such as ibuprofen or acetaminophen for engorgement as well.
+If the pain doesn’t go away, tell your doctor about it, so they can check whether you have any hormonal imbalances or taken any medications that could make problems worse.

-Plugged ducts occur when milk is unable to flow freely, and appear as tender spots or lumps in the breasts.
+occur when milk is unable to flow freely, and appear as tender spots or lumps in the breasts.
 This happens when pressure from flowing milk builds up behind a plug, which prevents milk from flowing correctly.
 The surrounding tissue can then become inflamed, however, a plugged duct itself does not cause fever or other symptoms.

-This ailment is quite common among nursing mothers, and can be treated at home through proper latching, or emptying the breast (by pump if necessary).
 Massaging and warm compresses also help with plugged ducts.
 If the duct won’t clear itself after a few days, or you start developing a fever, visit a doctor, as plugged ducts can develop into more serious complications, such as mastitis or galactoceles.

-When to see a doctor?
+When to See a Doctor?

 In some cases, for the good of both the mother and the baby, a doctor’s visit is necessary.
 Below we present three instances when the mother should seek medical advice without delay.